British Hovercraft Corporation BH.7: Operational history

 The prototype BH.7 Mk.2 first flew in November 1969 and was evaluated by the Royal Navy, being allocated the pennant number P235 and aircraft serial number XW255.
 It was trialled in a number of different roles from 1970 until 1983, including mine countermeasures, fisheries protection, and anti-submarine warfare, typically operating from RNAS Portland but also performing several overseas deployments as well; these tests helped the Royal Navy to determine its hovercraft requirements.
 The prototype was later acquired by the Hovercraft Museum at Lee-on-Solent.

 By January 1968, Iran had placed an order for a pair of BH.7s, as well as for the smaller SR.N6.
 A total of two BH.7 Mk.4s and four BH.7 Mk.5As would be operated by the Imperial Iranian Navy during 1970s.
 The British Hovercraft Corporation considered the Middle East to be a key sales area for the type; a sales drive was targeted towards both Iran and Saudi Arabia.
 Following the Iranian Revolution of 1979, Iran became unable to acquire spare components and support from overseas due to the enactment of several trade embargoes; however, it has been able to continue to operate its hovercraft fleet.
 In the 2010s, its BH.7s have participated in exercises and routine operations alike.
-Allegedly, Iranian BH7s have been adapted to function as high-speed missile platforms.
+Iran claims that BH7s are to be adapted to function as high-speed missile platforms.
 Furthermore, Iran has reportedly locally manufactured similar vehicles.